luc-georges/API-IEM/README.md

 ```

 ## Env variable
-here is my setup for the environment variable, it's a temporary core created on mongodb Atlas, it will be deleted after so i can share it here.
+here is my setup for the environment variable, the database is's a temporary core created on mongodb Atlas, it will be deleted after so i can share it here.

 ```bash
 NODE_ENV=dev